apparebit/shantay/README.md

 `2025/03/14/2025-03-14-00000.parquet`.
 The top level is named for years, followed by two-digit months one level down, followed by two-digit days another level down.
-Finally, daily archive files have their original names, whereas files with category-specific data are named after the date and a zero-based five-digit index (as illustrated earlier in this paragraph).
+Finally, daily archive files have their original names, whereas files with distilled data are named after the date and a zero-based five-digit index (as illustrated earlier in this paragraph).

 For the extract root, *shantay* maintains a per-day digest file named `sha256.txt`.
 It contains the SHA-256 digests for every parquet file in the